JonShibata/ZipIt/README.md

 GND       | IR Break Beam Stop    | X    | VCC             | red
 5V        | IR LED Stop           | X    | VCC             | red
 GND       | IR LED Stop           | X    | GND             | black

+## Setup

+1. Connect the wiring harness to the sensors on the brackets with ESP32C6 on side of the lower bracket.
+2. Connect the device you will be using to display the timer to the Wifi SSID named `ZipIt`.
+3. Open a web browser and navigate to 192.168.4.1.